-Periodically, apply a light coating of Dow Corning DC-4 high temperature silicone grease (or equiv.) to the tips of the fuse jaw fingers where they engage the line terminal stabs.
-Also clean and lubricate the tray guide rails (33, Fig. 5).
+Periodically, apply a light coating of Dow Corning DC-4 high temperature silicone grease (or equivalent) to the tips of the fuse jaw fingers where they engage the line terminal stabs.
+Also clean and lubricate the tray guide rails (33, Fig. 5) and the rollers above and below the clevis (27, Fig. 5).

 Opening the High Voltage Door Under Abnormal Conditions.
-In the unlikely event that either the isolating switch fuse jaws or the contactor contacts should weld closed, or if an event should occur so that the isolating switch handle cannot be moved from the ON to the OFF position, provision has been made so that the high voltage door can be opened by the following procedure:
+In the unlikely event that either the isolating switch fuse jaws or the contactor contacts should weld closed, or if an event should occur so that the isolating switch handle cannot be moved from the ON to the OFF position, provision has been made so that the high voltage door can be opened in an emergency.
+The door can be opened by using the following procedure:

-- MAKE SURE THAT THE MAIN INCOMING POWER LINE IS DEENERGIZED to avoid a hazardous situation when the high voltage door is opened. - Remove the four slotted screws holding the rectangular handle housing of the isolating switch to the front casting. - The complete handle housing can now be pushed up far enough to provide clearance for opening the door.
-Maintenance may be carried out as required.
+- 1) MAKE SURE THAT THE MAIN INCOM-ING POWER LINE IS DEENERGIZED, to avoid a hazardous situation when the high voltage door is opened. - 2) Remove the four screws holding the rectangular handle housing of the isolating switch to the front casting. - 3) The complete handle housing can now be pushed up far enough to provide clearance for opening the door and any maintenance carried out.